cs48a/history-book-map/docs/index.md

 ## Problem statement

 Given a text containing several named entities (countries, geographic areas, people, etc.) find a mapping between those entities and the names of currently existing countries.
 Assuming that each entitiy can be assigned to at least one currently existing country.
-By applying the mapping create a map which colors the countries according to the number of occurances of each country in the text.
+By applying the mapping create a map which colors the countries according to the number of occurrences of each country in the text.

 The expected result is that a Hungarian history book will be mostly centered around Hungary (and its historical area), but who knows maybe some interesting results will show out.
 Additionally, if the method can be applied without much effort to the 9th, 10th and 12th grade books as well, then it would show how the focus of the history shifts along centuries.